 Summarized, there’s something truly magical about being so close to the parks.
 This feature alone makes us want to plan another trip.

 There’s a variety of dining options at the Grand Californian Hotel.
-Storytellers Cafe offers a buffet at breakfast, brunch and dinner (with characters at breakfast).
+Storytellers Cafe offers a buffet at breakfast, brunch and dinner (with characters at breakfast and brunch).
 Napa Rose is a table-service location that provides more of an upscale dining experience.
 The GCH Craftsman Bar & Grill offer a combination of quick-service and table-service options, as well as the hotel’s grab-and-go selections.
 Finally, Hearthstone Lounge has cocktails and a nice selection of appetizers and small bites.

 Hearthstone Lounge is outstanding.
 We didn’t need a reservation and it’s open late, which was a welcome sight after a long day of travel.
 We ordered a couple cocktails – all tasty – and quesadillas.
 The quesadillas were absolutely delicious and was a great intro to the quality food offerings at Disneyland.